will123195/oreo/README.md

     }
     ```

-If no callback is provided a stream is returned.
+If no callback is provided a Promise is returned.

 <a name="findOne" />
 ## db.***table***.findOne( opts, [cb] )